FAQs About Utility Bills

 How much am I charged for water?

 The City of Spring Hill offers one of the lowest water rates around.
-Single-family residential water customers are charged a flat rate of $10.71 ($9.80 + tax) for the first 0-2,000 gallons, and $3.69 for every 1,000 gallons after that.
+Single-family residential water customers are charged a monthly base rate of $10.76 ($9.80 + tax), and $3.69 for every 1,000 gallons.

 How much am I charged for sewer?